couchbaselabs/docs-ng/content/couchbase-query-language-0.1/concepts.markdown

         ....
     }

-A document field can contain nested data structures such as arrays and hashes; within an array or hash, you can further nest data.
+A document field can contain nested data structures such as arrays and objects; within an array or object, you can further nest data.
 For example, consider a more complex document representing a customer order:

     {
       "type": "customer-order",